Tennessee Valley Asset Management Partners Raises Position in iShares National Muni Bond ETF (NYSEARCA:MUB)

-Tennessee Valley Asset Management Partners grew its holdings in shares of iShares National Muni Bond ETF (NYSEARCA:MUB – Get Rating) by 3.0% during the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The firm owned 3,524 shares of the exchange traded fund’s stock after purchasing an additional 101 shares during the quarter.
-Tennessee Valley Asset Management Partners’ holdings in iShares National Muni Bond ETF were worth $410,000 at the end of the most recent quarter.
+Tennessee Valley Asset Management Partners lifted its position in shares of iShares National Muni Bond ETF (NYSEARCA:MUB – Get Rating) by 3.0% in the fourth quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 3,524 shares of the exchange traded fund’s stock after buying an additional 101 shares during the period.
+Tennessee Valley Asset Management Partners’ holdings in iShares National Muni Bond ETF were worth $410,000 as of its most recent SEC filing.

 iShares National AMT-Free Muni Bond ETF (the Fund), formerly iShares S&P National AMT-Free Municipal Bond Fund, is an exchange-traded fund (ETF).
 The Fund seeks investment results that correspond generally to the price and yield performance of the S&P National AMT-Free Municipal Bond Index (the Index).